CHC30113

 Use an approved learning framework to guide practice

-Support the holistic development of children in early childhood
+Support the holistic learning and development of children

 Provide experiences to support children’s play and learning